2022/23 Neighborhood Council Elections

 Apply Online

-Candidate applications open a few months before an NC’s Election Day.
-Visit City Clerk’s candidate webpage to apply to run now!
+Candidate applications open a few months before an Neighborhood Council’s Election Day.
+Visit City Clerk’s candidate webpage to apply to run starting in mid-November!

 When to Apply

-Neighborhood Council elections are held on 12 regional dates between November 2022 and June 2023.
-Look up your NC’s candidate filing deadline here:
+Neighborhood Council elections are held on 12 regional dates between November 2024 and June 2025.
+Look up your Neighborhood Council’s candidate filing deadline here:

 How & When to Vote